Marco-Congedo/FourierAnalysis.jl/docs/src/index.md

 [Congedo(2018)](https://hal.archives-ouvertes.fr/hal-01868538/document)
 in the context of electroencephalography (EEG), for which all default settings have been tailored.
-The package has been written with the "do-it-with-one-line" spirit and with the aim of allowing full control over relevat options for the Fourier analysis of multivariate time-series.
+The package has been written with the "do-it-with-one-line" spirit and with the aim of allowing full control over relevant options for the Fourier analysis of multivariate time-series.

 *FourierAnalysis* is based on packages [FFTW](https://github.com/JuliaMath/FFTW.jl),